ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 void func(...) //This is correct

 ### Inline Functions
-Objective of using function is to save memory space which become more if it's called multiple times.
+Objective of using function is to save time which become more if it's called multiple times.
 Lot of time in executing a series of instructions for tasks such as jumping the function, saving registers, pushing arguments on the stack.
 One solution is to use #define preprocessor however we cannot perform complex stuffs with it since it's not really a function.
 Inline functions eliminates the cost of small functions it is expanded in-line when it is invoked i.e. the compiler replaces the function call with it's corresponding function code (something simillar to macros expansion).
 It makes the program runs faster however the trade off is it takes more memory because the statement that defines inline functions are reproduces at each point where the function is called.

 Use inline functions when
 * Instead of #define